CLUSTERS MEET REGIONS: AGORADA+ discussed Croatian digital transformation and interregional cooperation

 The event agenda can be found here.

-Are you already planning your trip to Zagreb?
 Have a look at the participants’ Info Pack for practical information.

 Read the Input Paper on Croatian digital transformation and interregional cooperation here.